Kitty Chiller: Sports administration career

 Following her retirement from competition she took up a position at the Holmesglen Institute of TAFE in Melbourne where she was responsible for providing training to 15,000 members of the workforce for the 2006 Commonwealth Games that were held in the city.
 She also worked on training for the 2006 Asian Games, held in Doha, Qatar and spent 20 months living in the city.

 At the 2012 Summer Olympics, held in London, United Kingdom, Chiller was the Deputy Chef de Mission of the Australian team; working under the Chef de Mission, former Olympic rower Nick Green, she was responsible for athlete and support services as well as the medical headquarters.

 In 2013, ahead of the 2016 Summer Olympics held in Rio de Janeiro, Brazil, the Australian Olympic Committee named Chiller as the Chef de Mission for the 2016 Australian team; she is the first female to hold the role for Australia.

-In addition to her job with the Australian Olympic team Chiller is the President of Modern Pentathlon Australia and has been appointed to the International Modern Pentathlon Union's 'Sport for All' Commission.
-Chiller has recently been involved in a controversial exchange of views with Nick Kyrgios.
+In addition to her job with the Australian Olympic team Chiller was the President of Modern Pentathlon Australia and has been appointed to the International Modern Pentathlon Union's 'Sport for All' Commission.
+In 2016 Chiller has been involved in a controversial exchange of views with Nick Kyrgios.
 This has resulted in Kyrgios withdrawing from contention for the Olympics complaining of unfair treatment.
 Chiller continued her insistence upon discipline amongst current athletes, by banning Rio gold medallist Emma McKeon and fellow swimmer Josh Palmer from the Olympic closing ceremony after both breached team protocols.
 The ban on Emma McKeon was later revoked.